mdlawson/ember-handlebars-brunch/README.md

 ## Usage

-Add `"ember-handlebars-brunch": "x.y.z"` to `package.json` of your brunch app.
+Add `"ember-handlebars-brunch": "git+ssh://git@github.com:icholy/ember-handlebars-brunch.git"`. to `package.json` of your brunch app.

-Pick a plugin version that corresponds to your minor (y) brunch version.

-If you want to use git version of plugin, add `"ember-handlebars-brunch": "git+ssh://git@github.com:saiwong/ember-handlebars-brunch.git"`.

 set the templates compiler in `config.coffee` set `precompile` to `true` if you want to enable it